Time shift viewing

 OzTAM's Time Shift Viewing service captures viewing of television broadcast programming played back at normal speed through the TV set within 28 days of the original broadcast.

-To capture Time Shift Viewing, OzTAM and its ratings service provider Nielsen TAM have deployed a sophisticated metering system that uses state-of-the-art content matching technologies to measure all viewing to all television channels to all TV sets in OzTAM panel homes, both in the Metropolitan Total TV and National STV services.
+To capture Time Shift Viewing, OzTAM and its research service provider Nielsen TAM have deployed a sophisticated metering system that uses state-of-the-art content matching technologies to measure all viewing to all television channels to all TV sets in OzTAM Metropolitan panel homes.

 Refer to OzTAM’s Data Availability Calendar for more information.